andHW/pig-pic/README.md

 <!-- Project name to be refined... -->

-A offline web app for offline pictionary, where the drawing is done outside the app.
+An offline web app for offline pictionary, where the drawing is done outside the app.

-It offers:
+It provides:

-- word generation based on difficulty
+- Word generation based on difficulty
-- word selection
+- Word selection
-- answer reveal
+- Answer reveal
-- score keeping
+- Scorekeeping
-- time keeping
+- Timekeeping
-- turn management
+- Turn management

 ## Modes